If you ask a local when is the best time to visit Taiwan, you won’t get a straight answer.

-However, while December and January are more affordable months to travel, keep in mind that flights and accommodation inflate like crazy in February due to the Chinese Lunar New Year.
+However, while December and January are more affordable months to travel, keep in mind that flights and accommodation inflate like crazy in February due to the Lunar New Year.

 This holiday is very festive and unique, so it’s definitely worth visiting if you don’t mind paying higher prices!

-However, during the Lunar New Year holidays (which can last for a week around early February), stores are mostly closed.
+Remember that during the Lunar New Year holidays (which can last for a week around early February), stores are mostly closed.

 Spring (March – May)

-Yangmingshan National Park is one of the best places to find cherry blossoms, but there are other national parks and scenic areas such as Alishan, Wulai, and Wuling Farm as well where you might be able to find them.
+If you want to go further afield in Taiwan, there are other national parks and scenic areas such as Alishan, Wulai, and Wuling Farm as well.

-Another popular spot that’s easy to get to from Taipei is the Tian Yuan Temple in Danshui, which is beautiful when the cherry blossoms erupt.
+Another popular spot that’s easy to get to from Taipei is the Tian Yuan Temple in Danshui, which is especially beautiful when the cherry blossoms erupt.

-If you are planning to have a less expensive trip while enjoying the weather, then this is the perfect time to visit Taiwan.
+If you are planning to have a less expensive trip while enjoying the weather, then spring can be a good time to visit Taiwan.

-Spring is not as warm and humid as the summer season and not as rainy as well, though May is when the rainy season starts to kick in.
+In general, spring is not as warm and humid as the summer season and not as rainy as well, though May is when the rainy season starts to kick in.

-Strolling around Jiufen and Shifen Old Streets will be a spectacular choice during this time of year — not too hot, nor too cold, nor too many tourists!
+It’s not too hot, nor too cold, nor will there be too many tourists!
 You can check my article about traveling Shifen and Jiufen here.

 General Notes about Festivals and Holidays in Taiwan

-While most of the time they follow the national calendar, for most holidays and festivals they follow the Chinese lunar calendar.
+While most of the time they follow the national calendar, for most holidays and festivals Taiwan follows the Chinese lunar calendar.

 Allison Green is a former educator turned travel blogger.
 She holds a Masters in Teaching and a B.A. in English and Creative Writing.
 Her blog posts merge her educational background and her experience traveling to 60+ countries to encourage thoughtful travel experiences that both educate and entertain.
 She has been a speaker at the World Travel Writers Conference and her writing, photography, and podcasting work has appeared in National Geographic, CNN Arabic, CBC Canada, and Forbes, amongst others.
 Now based in the San Francisco Bay Area where she grew up, she has also lived in Prague, Sofia, and New York City.